 The Janka scale should only be used as a guide for comparison purposes; there are a lot of factors to consider when choosing a hardwood for your home.
 For instance, how the hardwood manufactured and finished makes a very big difference in it's durability rating.
 Engineered flooring is a good example of this.
 The wood layers along with the core of the board all work together to make a tough, durable product with a Janka rating higher than the original species of wood on its own.
 Scratch resistant finishes also increase the floor's durability.
 Shaw Floors claims that their ScufResist finish resists scuffs up to six times better than their competition.

-Below is a list of some hardwoods for comparison; with links to some of our more popular products.
+Below is a list of some hardwoods for comparison:

 To compare, white pine sits at the bottom of the Janka scale, with a rating of 380.
 You might find this species in some very low-end furniture, but it is generally considered too soft to use for home furnishings and finishes.
 We at Carpet and Tile Mart don't sell anything with a Janka rating less than 1360.